cpp-tutor/dbasic/README.md

 **Prerequisites:**

 * Bison parser generator `win_bison.exe` from https://github.com/lexxmark/winflexbison (to compile `grammar.y`).
-Note that a patch to the D skeleton file `d.m4` is currently required (see below); if running or patching WinFlexBison is not possible simply copy `Parser.d` out of the `autogen` directory.
+Note that a patch to the D skeleton file `d.m4` is currently required (see below); if running or patching WinFlexBison is not possible simply copy `Parser.d` out of the `autogen` directory and remember to time-stamp it.

 * Recent D compiler `dmd.exe`, tested with Digital Mars D (DMD) v2.098.1 from https://dlang.org/download.html#dmd